 Professions and Specializations

 For instance, a Main Profession of “Roof Runner” tells everyone that your character is adept at moving from building to building along rooftops.
-You might expect that your character will be good at acrobatics, quickness and agility related endeavors.
+You might expect that your character will be good at acrobatics, quickness, and agility related endeavours.
 Your character will probably also know the city’s layout, have a good sense for gauging distances, and know their way around building exteriors.
-They may work as a Gas Station Clerk during the day, but that’s not what defines them!
+They may work as a gas station clerk during the day, but that’s not what defines them!

-When building the dice pool, players may invoke their Profession to pick up two dice if it is fully applicable, or one die if it is partially applicable.
+When building the dice pool, players may invoke their Profession to pick up two dice if it is fully applicable, or one die if it is partially applicable, in addition to the one starting die they get for each roll.
 A Profession that is not relevant to a given action contributes no dice to the pool.
 Therefore, make sure that you and your GM are on the same page about what your Profession means and will contribute full or partial dice to.

 You may invoke your character’s specialization to add a die to the pool when it is applicable.
 As part of character advancement, players may choose to learn additional Specializations within their Main and Side Professions.